 Who does ⛷ Ski Indoor 4810 hope to attract?

-⛷ Ski Indoor 4810 hopes to attract a mix of the general public and ski clubs, ski instructors and professionals:
+⛷ Ski Indoor 4810 attracts a mix of the general public and ski clubs, ski instructors and professionals:

 - ⛷ ski clubs & competition skiing – ski clubs can practise all year-round and skiers can really work on specific techniques (slalom, etc . . .);